-If after applying all of the financial resources specified above, a loss still persists, the Corporation may request that the remaining Clearing Members replenish their Clearing Fund contributions, in a manner specified in Section A-610 of its Rules and apply up to a maximum of 200% of the Clearing Fund deposits required of all remaining Clearing Members, to satisfy the outstanding obligation as provided in Section A-609(5).
+Assessment of Other Clearing Members.
+If after applying all of the remedies financial resources specified above, a loss still persists, then the Corporation, as specified in Section A 610 of its Rules, may request that the remaining Clearing Members replenish their Clearing Fund contributions to their original levels and use on a pro rata basis according to CDCC's exposure to each remaining Clearing Member, an amount that in total satisfies, in a manner specified in Section A-610 of its Rules and apply up to a maximum of 200% of the Clearing Fund deposits required of all remaining Clearing Members, to satisfy the outstanding obligation as provided in Section A-609(5).

-The Corporation must act with rigor to ensure it follows the prescribed order of the Default Waterfall, and communicate with all relevant parties in an effective fashion.
-In the event that the Corporation is later able to recover from any loss incurred from the defaulting Clearing Member, it shall first reimburse any contributions to the Clearing Fund of the remaining Clearing Members that were used to cover the losses, before reimbursing CDCC's own capital reserves used.
+The Corporation must act with rigor to ensure it follows these policies, execute them effectively the prescribed order of the Default Waterfall, and communicate with all relevant parties in an effective fashion.
+In the event that the Corporation is later able to recover from any loss incurred from the defaulting Clearing Member, it shall first reimburse any contributions to the Clearing Fund of the remaining Clearing Members that were used to cover the losslosses, before reimbursing CDCC's own capital reserves used.